GoelYash1/Small_Kotlin_Apps/README.md

 # Apps
-These apps are made to improve my skills and to test my knowledge
+These apps are made to improve my skills and to test my Kotlin knowledge